 Like every other BMW engine made after 1990, the N52 came with VANOS.
 Essentially, this was BMW’s V-TEC equivalent, which modulated the engine’s valves for better fuel efficiency or more power.
 Unfortunately, the solenoids which do the modulation can fail after about 70,000 miles, BMW Tuning reports.
 It is worth noting, though, that VANOS issues are not specific to just the N52.

 Pre-2009 MY E90s were also known to suffer from another valve-related fault.
 The hydraulic lifters controlling the valves could get oil-starved, causing them to clatter.
-However, for 2009, BMW installed a redesigned engine head that eliminated the issue.
+However, in 2009, BMW installed a redesigned engine head that eliminated the issue.
 Earlier E90 3-Series were able to receive the redesigned part.

 Also, like many other BMW engines, BMW Tuning reports the N52 could suffer water pump failure.
 The pump itself is electric, not belt-operated, and over time the plastic components can crack.
 The thermostat can also fail at about the same time as the pump.
 Though if it fails, it does so in such a way that it prevents overheating.